adityapratama/arithmetic/README.md

 go get github.com/adityapratama/arithmetic

-### Add dimentional calculation and unit test
+### Add dimentional calculation and testing

-for purpose to understand how to implement a interface and how to create embedded interface on golang
+for purpose to understand how to implement a interface (two_dimentional.go) and how to create embedded interface (three_dimentional.go) on golang